 If 2020 showed us anything, it’s that fundraising isn’t easy.
-Raising money for a non-profit can be stressful at the best of times, but lately it’s been even more challenging.
+Raising money for a non-profit can be stressful at the best of times, but lately, it’s been even more challenging.

 When coronavirus arrived, an unwelcome visitor on all our shores, lockdowns quickly followed.
 We were all afraid for ourselves and our families.
-And as the virus took hold around the world, it wreaked havoc on organisations’ ability to fundraise and connect with their donors.
+And as the virus took hold around the world, it wreaked havoc on organizations’ ability to fundraise and connect with their donors.
 Unsurprisingly, passionate and committed fundraisers like you worried about your supporters and your beneficiaries too.

 But perhaps we need not have been so scared?